Middletown station (Pennsylvania): Services and facilities

 The Middletown station is located at 270 West Emaus Street.
-In addition to being used by residents of Middletown, the station is also popular with commuters heading to Harrisburg and Philadelphia who utilize its free parking.
+In addition to being used by residents of Middletown, the station is also popular with commuters heading to Harrisburg and Philadelphia, where it was previously free to park.
 It sees twenty-three arrivals by the Keystone Service on weekdays, thirteen from both Harrisburg and New York Penn Station, and seven from each on weekends.
 The station is 10 mi east of Harrisburg, 94 mi west of 30th Street Station in Philadelphia, and 185 mi from New York.
 In fiscal year 2018, the station saw a ridership of 68,022 passengers, a decrease of 0.2 percent from the previous year.

 The station consists of a high-level center platform with a covering and seating, with a bridge over the tracks providing access to the platform.
 As the Middletown station is unstaffed, all tickets from the station need to be pre-paid, or purchased from a conductor on board the train.
 Capital Area Transit's Route 7 transit bus passes near the station on its route between Middletown, Harrisburg International Airport, and downtown Harrisburg.